Header images courtesy of @cloudy_little and @kelculator (via Instagram)

 Tajimaya, Shop 22, 4/F, APM Millennium City 5, 418 Kwun Tong Road, Kwun Tong | (+852) 2793 1232

 If you’re going to be visiting the god of teppanyaki, you are going to be in for a hell of a ride.
 At Godofteppanyaki, they fly in seasonal Japanese seafood on a weekly basis to make sure you get the best-of-the-best when it comes to ingredients.
 Their omakase menu in any of their three VIP rooms will also change every week depending on what’s available.
-You can opt for a standard Two-Person Set ($1,080) that already includes highlights such as sashimi, codfish, abalones, sliced ribeye, and prime steak, and they will throw in a free live lobster for you!
+You can opt for a standard Two-Person Set (from $1,080) that already includes highlights such as sashimi, codfish, abalones, sliced ribeye, and prime steak, and they will throw in a free live lobster for you!

 Godofteppanyaki, G/F, 43 Tsun Yip Street, Kwun Tong | (+852) 2816 0617